mailchimp/MailChimp.tmbundle/readme.md

   * x Merge Tags Menu (from list) Insertion

 * Templates (needs some more information re: direction for templates)
-  * List all Templates
+  * x List all Templates ( Template: Source / Preview  )
-    * one facet working
   * addnew / update (push + pull)
     * incorporate uploading static assets elsewhere (createCampaign seems you can set content as archive - so, there should be a way to do that via update)
   * x Preview HTML